The Briefme team has built a Cause Marketing Powered Publishing (CMPP) Platform in collaboration with Giving Forward a

 - Readers/Viewers want a way to “give back” but don’t often have the disposable income to make charitable donations.
 But they love reading News about celebs, sports stars and VIPs, movie launches new seasons of binge-worthy online content, concerts, sporting events, etc. Much of the content will include co-created with entertainers.
 Readers trade their attention and brand loyalty for the donations that we make, based on the reader’s behavior (ad/sponsorship consumption, eCommerce revenue, and promotional value.)

 - Content Creators donate content because they want to “give back,” doing what they do best, entertain and inform us.
 Content creators include reporters/journalists, celebs and VIPs (as well as their staff); all collaborating with our internal team of writers, editors and producers.
-Our editors welcome stories about “good,” whether from a CSR professional or anyone else for that matter.
-Businesses and their employees do a lot of good.
+Our editors welcome any newsworthy stories but try to stay away from mean, depressing or overly salacious gossip.

 - Businesses and Marketers have a “millennials problem.”
 As well as challenges communicating with other demographic segments.
 Briefme and hopefully Gawker for Good conveys a halo effect on the advertisers and sponsors.
 We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Briefme and Gawker because the ads power our social good engine.

 - Nonprofit 501c3 organizations (with a US presence) can participate in many ways: